 Taking care of the keyboard concern is simple.
 Just buy one of the official iPad keyboards from Apple or pick up any Bluetooth keyboard with iOS support.
 Then you just need to pair it like you would any other Bluetooth device.

 This is mostly a matter of personal preference.
-As free Wi-Fi is easier to find these days, having LTE on your tablet isn't quite as important as it once was.
+As free Wi-Fi is easier to find these days, having LTE or 5G on your tablet isn't quite as important as it once was.

 - Apple iPad 10.2 (2020): Best Overall iPad, Best iPad for Kids, Best Budget iPad

 - Apple iPad Mini (2019): Best iPad for Travelers, Best Lightweight iPad, Smallest iPad